thepieterdc/publishing-lod-streams/paper/content/semanticweb.md

 #### Extensible Markup Language (XML)

 XML is used to describe data.
 One of the most important characteristics of XML is its ability of structuring data in a flexible way.
-XML will define elements using so called ''tags''.
-Like this, every element will have both a start tag and an ending tag.
+XML defines elements using so-called ``tags'', with every element having both a start-tag and an end-tag.
 Furthermore, XML supports nested elements, enabling the creation of hierarchies.
 XML is important because of its simplicity and extensibility.

 #### Resource Description Framework (RDF) Model, Syntax and Schema